Theomat/ProgSynth/examples/pbe/README.md

 ### Transductions

-THis is a dataset of string manipulation, it contains per-task constants, no polymrphic types nor need lambdas.
+This is a dataset of string manipulation, it contains per-task constants, no polymrphic types nor need lambdas.
 This is a dataset in the idea of the string manipulation dataset of FlashFill:
 > *S. Gulwani* Automating String Processing in Spreadsheets using Input-Output Examples.
 PoPL'11, January 26-28, 2011, Austin, Texas, USA.
 URL <https://www.microsoft.com/en-us/research/publication/automating-string-processing-spreadsheets-using-input-output-examples/>